- Pandemic Impact: COVID-19 delayed 50% of clinical trials, forcing a transition toward virtual and decentralized models.

 Momentum for virtual clinical trials has been gradually building for years, but progress has been hampered by a lack of clear guidance from regulators and a reluctance to invest in the technology needed.
-However, since the emergence of COVID-19, there has been massive disruption to medical research; 50% of pre-COVID-19 trials have been delayed due to patient recruitment, forcing researchers and CMOs to rethink current methods through which trials are conducted.
+However, since the emergence of COVID-19, there has been substantial disruption to medical research; 50% of pre-COVID-19 trials have been delayed due to patient recruitment, forcing researchers and CMOs to rethink current methods through which trials are conducted.

 With many pre-COVID trials paused, delayed and even cancelled, and with a complete shift to Coronavirus-focused studies, it's been a difficult and uncertain period for medical research.
-Hospitals formed the epicentres of COVID-19 outbreaks around the world, which led to an overwhelmingly large portion of clinical trial participants becoming reluctant to attend routine check-ups and monitoring.
+Hospitals formed the epicenters of COVID-19 outbreaks around the world, which led to an overwhelmingly large portion of clinical trial participants becoming reluctant to attend routine check-ups and monitoring.

 This, partnered with the fact that many healthcare workers have been redirected towards the frontline in battling the virus, means that in many cases, in-person clinical trials simply aren't feasible.
+This virtual setup means that participants can be recruited within a wider radius.

-Enter technology: a handful of clinical trials around the globe managed to resume or begin, with the help of online or telephone check-ins and the option to deliver medication straight to participant's homes.
+With the help of technology, a handful of clinical trials around the globe managed to resume or begin, with the help of online or telephone check-ins and the option to deliver medication straight to participant's homes.

 This virtual setup means that participants can be recruited within a wider radius and not just confined to a small location near a hospital or medical research facility.
 It also means that clinical trials can continue through lockdowns, national or otherwise, while at the same time reducing the risk of coronavirus spread for both participants and healthcare workers.